dmlc/xgboost/doc/tutorials/external_memory.rst

 .. note::

-   The feature is still experimental as of 2.0.
-The performance is not well optimized.
+   The feature is considered experimental but ready for public testing in 3.0.
+Vector-leaf is not yet supported.

-The external memory support has gone through multiple iterations and is still under heavy development.
+The external memory support has gone through multiple iterations.
 Like the :py:class:`~xgboost.QuantileDMatrix` with :py:class:`~xgboost.DataIter`, XGBoost loads data batch-by-batch using a custom iterator supplied by the user.
-However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory will not concatenate the batches unless GPU is used (it uses a hybrid approach, more details follow).
-Instead, it will cache all batches on the external memory and fetch them on-demand.
-Go to the end of the document to see a comparison between :py:class:`~xgboost.QuantileDMatrix` and external memory.
+However, unlike the :py:class:`~xgboost.QuantileDMatrix`, external memory will not concatenate the batches unless this is explicitly specified by setting ``external_memory_concat_pages`` to true for the GPU implementation.
+Instead, it will cache all batches on an external memory and fetch them on-demand.
+Go to the end of the document to see a comparison between :py:class:`~xgboost.QuantileDMatrix` and the external memory version of :py:class:`~xgboost.ExtMemQuantileDMatrix`.

 *************
 Data Iterator